Weapons of Matayoshi Kobudo.

 The weapon can be used to block, punch or strike.
 It is excellent for strengthening the practitioner’s wrists, forearms and grip.
 It is a very difficult weapon to control and used efficiently.

 Nunchaku is one of the most famous Okinawan weapons, popularised by the legendary martial artist actor, Bruce Lee.
 Its origin is again shrouded in the mists of time, and there are several theories as to its development.

-The most credible version attributes its origin to a traditional Okinawan harness, or horse bridle, made of wood and rope (see picture below).
+The most credible version attributes its origin to a traditional Okinawan harness, or horse bridle, made of wood and rope (see picture).
 In fact the Okinawan language “Nunchiyaku” means “Horse Bridle”, whereas “Nunchaku” means “Identical Bamboo” or “Twin”.

 By splitting down the bamboo and tying the ends together with rope, it was then used to remove bark from trees.
 As women used to perform the majority of this work, the nunchaku is first thought to be used as a weapon by an Okinawan woman.
 The story goes that while performing her work she protected herself from an evil Anji using the tool nunchaku.